 Though anti-hacking measures can be taken to best protected your phone system, there is no absolute safety.
 If an attacker successfully infiltrated your PBX or forced your PBX to fail, you should have a contingency plan.
 Here are 3 tips you can perform.

 - Firstly, if your PBX has Event Notification feature, make sure to set it up properly to get informed of important happenings on your PBX system (i.e. the change of administrator password) just in time.

 - Secondly, schedule auto backup on your PBX.
 If your PBX cannot work, you can reset it and restore configurations from the backup file to ensure a fast recovery.

 - Thirdly, consider implementing a redundancy solution, which will help to keep your business’s phone system running as usual even when encountered with unexpected server failure.

 Yeastar PBX: Revamped Security to Safeguard Your Phone System

-Yeastar S-Series VoIP PBX and Cloud PBX have strong built-in anti-hacking mechanisms and are kept revamped with new firmware releases.
+Yeastar P-Series PBX System, S-Series VoIP PBX and Cloud PBX have strong built-in anti-hacking mechanisms and are kept revamped with new firmware releases.
 The robust incorporated firewall and IP Auto Defense system can block untrusted network access.
 Also, the advanced PBX setting options, for instance, SRTP, outbound call restriction, and event notification, provide ways to double layer your system and VoIP security.